Thailand's new labour rules send thousands of migrant workers fleeing

-BANGKOK Tens of thousands of migrant workers, most of them from Myanmar, have fled from Thailand in fear after new labour regulations adopted by the military government, immigration officials said on Monday.
+BANGKOK (Reuters) - Tens of thousands of migrant workers, most of them from Myanmar, have fled from Thailand in fear after new labour regulations adopted by the military government, immigration officials said on Monday.

 Industry groups said the exodus was already hitting some companies, which depend on migrants from Thailand's poorer neighbours for manual labour for everything from construction to the multi-billion dollar seafood industry.